TheVantaDev/OS_Simulator/TRANSLATING.md

-# Translation Guide for Aurora OS
+# Translation Guide for EduOS

 Welcome!
-This guide will help you contribute translations to Aurora OS, even if you're not a developer.
+This guide will help you contribute translations to EduOS, even if you're not a developer.

 ## 🌍 Quick Start for Translators